Applying for studies – when to apply

 The academic year at Lund University is divided into two semesters (autumn and spring), each lasting 20 weeks.
 The autumn semester begins in August/September and the spring semester begins in January.
 The academic year runs from late August/early September through until early June, with summer holidays during June, July and August.
 The majority of the programmes at Lund commence in the autumn semester.

-When to apply to Bachelor's and Master's studies
+When to apply for Bachelor's and Master's studies

 Students applying for international Bachelor's or Master's degree programmes in English have the following application periods:

-- Mid-October to 15 January for studies starting in the autumn semester (August/September).
-Note that a few programmes do not open for applications until 1 December.
+- Mid-October to 16 January for studies starting in the autumn semester (August/September).
+Note that our programmes in Fine Art and Music open for applications later.

 - Early June to 15 August for studies starting in the spring semester (January).
 Note that only a few programmes start in the spring semester each year.